EduArt-Robotik/edu_robot/README.md

 Since version 0.5.0 it is possible to select the ROS2 middleware if edu_robot is used in a Docker container.
 If you want to configure it, you can do so by following [these instructions](documentation/update/changing-middleware.md).

+Since December 2024, EduArt robots are delivered with Cyclone DDS as middleware by default.
+If you would like to use FastRTPS, please also refer to [these instructions](documentation/update/changing-middleware.md).

 ## Lighting Codes

 | Mode | Color | Description |